OPEnSLab-OSU/FeatherFault/README.md

 # 🔬FeatherFault

 When a microcontroller crashes or hangs, it can be quite difficult to troubleshoot what caused it.
-FeatherFault is an attempt to build a system that can not only recover from a crash, but tell you why the crash happened.
+FeatherFault is an attempt to build a system that can not only recover from a crash, b   ut tell you why the crash happened.
 FeatherFault supports all boards using the SAMD21 (Adafruit Feather M0, Arduino Zero, etc.), and future support is planned for the SAMD51.

 ## Getting Started